junosuarez/daytime/README.md

 # daytime

-a friendly implementation of RFC 867, the Daytime Protocol, on both TCP and UDP
+a friendly implementation of RFC 867, the Daytime Protocol, on both TCP and UDP.

+Remember, Daytime is for humans, NTP is for machines.

 Give it a spin:
 ```